Mohammedh1997/GR_Scraper/README.md

 # GR_Scraper

 The script is using the consulting books shelf url to scrape content.
-The link may change to fit your interet within the "books" spider.
+The link may change to fit your interest within the "books" spider.